ovidiucatrina88/SarmizOne-CRA/replit.md

 - June 20, 2025.
 Removed Risk Scenario Modeler component from dashboard as it's not currently needed
 - June 20, 2025.
 Completed comprehensive API validation and fixed all route issues for full system functionality
 - June 20, 2025.
 Added missing API endpoints for reports, integrations, and vulnerability management
+- June 20, 2025.
+Restored missing AssetVulnerabilities page that was deleted during reorganization

 ## User Preferences